What kinds of butterflies can you find in the United States?

 I love watching butterflies in my neighborhood!
 It’s amazing to see the incredible variety of different colors, patterns, and sizes.

-There are hundreds of kinds of butterflies in the United States!
+There are hundreds of kinds of butterflies in the United States (approximately 750)!
 Since it would be impossible to list them all in one article, I chose the most common and exciting species to share with you today. 🙂

-Today, you’ll learn about 35 kinds of butterflies found in the United States.
+50 kinds of butterflies in the United States:

 #1.
 Red Admiral